MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex01_Explore_Copilot_Security.md

 ### Task 1: Provision Microsoft Security Copilot

 For this exercise, you're logged in as Avery Howard and you have the global administrator role in Microsoft Entra.
-You'll work in both the Azure portal and Microsoft Copilot for Security.
+You'll work in both the Azure portal and Microsoft Security Copilot.

 This exercise should take approximately **15** minutes to complete.